usacheow/SimpleProject/README.md

 to initialize the fragment.
 Through the SimpleFragment.getContainer(...) method, you can access the parent container that contains the current one

-#### 2. Custom views and screens
+#### 2. Custom views and screens and resources for light/night mode
 The project contains custom elements (part is not finished) and screen templates.
-For more information, see the ExampleFragment screen
+For more information, see the app_demo

 #### 3. Universal Lists
 Each list item inherits from Populatable and has a view object that inherits a ViewType.